Mohammad Najibullah: Family

 Najibullah was married on 1 September 1974 to Fatana Najib, principal of the Peace School whom he met when she was an eighth-grade student and he was her science tutor.
 The couple had three daughters, who were forced to leave Afghanistan after the Taliban seizure and the start of the civil war.
 The daughters grew up with their mother in New Delhi, India, after moving there in 1992.
-Najibullah's oldest daughter, Heela Najibullah, was born in Kabul in 1977, studied in Switzerland and was living there as of 2017.
-She has worked in the International Red Cross.
-In 2006 she spoke at the summit of young UN leaders representing Afghanistan.
-She is currently an employee of the Transnational Foundation for Peace and Future Research in Sweden, she maintains her Twitter account.
-The middle daughter, called Onai (born 1978), is a Master of Architecture, and the youngest daughter, Mosca Najib (born 1984), is an Indian citizen and works as a photographer for the international company Weber Shandwick in Singapore.